Rex Brothers: New York Yankees

 On December 17, 2018, Brothers signed a minor league contract with the New York Yankees.
 He received an invitation to spring training in 2019 as a non-roster player in 2019.
-He became a free agent following the 2019 season.
+In 36 appearances split between the Triple–A Scranton/Wilkes-Barre RailRiders and Low–A Staten Island Yankees, he accumulated a 4.62 ERA with 88 strikeouts across 48 2/3 innings pitched.
+Brothers elected free agency following the season on November 4, 2019.

-Second Stint with Chicago Cubs
+Chicago Cubs (second stint)

-On January 22, 2020, Brothers signed a minor league deal with the Chicago Cubs.
-On July 23, 2020, the Cubs selected Brothers to the 40-man and active rosters.
-On October 30, 2020, Brothers was outrighted off of the 40-man roster.
+On December 18, 2019, Brothers signed a minor league contract with the Chicago Cubs.
+On July 23, 2020 the Cubs selected Brothers's contract, adding him to their active roster.
+In 3 games, he struggled to an 8.10 ERA with 8 strikeouts over 3 1/3 innings pitched.
+On October 30, Brothers was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs.

 Later in the offseason, Brothers re-signed with the Cubs organization on a minor league contract.
 On March 28, 2021, Brothers was selected to the 40-man roster.
 In 57 games for the Cubs, Brothers posted a 5.26 ERA/4.87 FIP, struck out 75 batters, and earned one save across 53 innings.
-He was outrighted by the team on November 5, 2021, and elected free agency.
+He was outrighted by the team on November 5, and elected free agency.